blackboard/anthologydevdocs/docs/blackboard/rest-apis/getting-started/mapping-entitlements-to-privileges.md

 When you want to develop an application, you will need to enable permissions for it.
 Doing so within learn can be challening because we talk in different terms when creating system roles and assigning privileges, we explain about them up in this page, make sure to read that first.

-Given that you already have the things that you need [Custom system role, the endpoints and entitlements]
+Given that you already have the things that you need [Custom system role, the endpoints and entitlements].

 When you where creating the system role, you may or may not have noticed that as I mentioned before, the Privileges look nothing like the entitlements, so, which privileges do I pick?